Safety Along the METRO Green Line

 Safety and Security

-Since the beginning of testing, Metro Transit Police have been working with Rail Operations and community members to ensure the safety and security of those who live and work along the Green Line.
-When the METRO Green Line opens on June 14, there will be 22 Transit Police officers dedicated to patrolling the line and surrounding community in uniform, in plainclothes and on bicycles.
+Metro Transit Police, Rail Operations and community partners are working to ensure the safety and security of those who live and work along the Green Line.
+There are 22 Transit Police officers dedicated to patrolling the line and surrounding community in uniform, in plainclothes and on bicycles.